 Using Scents To Cover Up Smells

-Cats have a very strong sense of smell, and have 40 times more scent receptors in their noses than humans do!
+Cats have a very strong sense of smell, and have 40 times more scent receptors in their noses than humans do.
 This makes them very sensitive to strong odors from cleaning chemicals, litter deodorizing products, and scented litters, so using these products can put them off using the litter box completely.

 A Dirty Litter Box Can Be Dangerous

 Speedy removal of poop from the litter box can help reduce the chances of diseases spreading between members of the household.
-Feline feces can harbor bacteria, viruses, and parasites which can infect other cats, and sometimes people, too.
+Feline feces can harbor bacteria, viruses, and parasites, which can infect other cats, and sometimes people, too.

 Cats are at risk of picking up infections when they groom their paws after using the litter box, people are at risk when they empty and clean litter boxes.
 Some examples of infections that can be passed on in cat feces are:

 An important disease to be aware of is toxoplasmosis, caused by the parasite Toxoplasma gondii.
 Toxoplasmosis in people and cats is usually a mild illness that can go completely unnoticed, but it is particularly dangerous for people with suppressed immune systems, and unborn babies if women are infected during pregnancy.
-Cats can be infected by hunting, eating raw or undercooked meat, or having contact with contaminated feces.
+Cats can be infected by hunting, eating raw or undercooked meat, or through contact with contaminated feces.

 Eggs (oocysts) are passed in the cat’s feces, and take a few days to change (sporulate) to the infective form of the parasite.
 You can help keep everyone safe by scooping feces daily, so the oocysts don’t have a chance to become infective in the litter box.
-To be extra cautious, pregnant women and people with compromised immune systems should still avoid handling litter trays if possible.
+To be extra cautious, pregnant women and people with compromised immune systems should avoid handling litter trays if possible.